My first feature length documentary film, It’s a Girl, was released in September 2012 and is screening around the world.

 In the first few short months that It’s a Girl hit the world stage, nearly half a million people joined the cause, with close to 1 million actions taken, ranging from signing petitions to donating to our partners working to combat gendercide in India and China on the front lines.
 The film has raised significant exposure and support for the ongoing work of action partners like Women’s Rights Without Frontiers and Invisible Girl Project.

 It has been a valuable tool for reputable universities and respected NGO’s around the world to engage everyone from students to influencers and leaders in the battle to end gendercide.
+It was mentioned by former President, Jimmy Carter in his book A Call to Action: Women, Religion, Violence, and Power

 It’s a Girl has been acclaimed worldwide in articles, reviews and on radio and TV, including The Independent, Emirates Women Magazine, The Current on CBC Canada, NPR, and The New Internationalist to name a few.
 It has been featured and recognized at leading Human Rights Film Festivals like Amnesty International’s Reel Awareness Film Festival and the “this human world” human rights film festival in Vienna.
 As a result of the film, I have been privileged to engage leaders and influencers on the issue of gendercide at two TEDx events.